AnotherJohnH/picoX7/README.md

    + DAC implementation is quite different to the original.
 Suspect dynamic range is reduced.
    + Sample frequency of original is 49096 Hz not 49100 Hz
    + MC6800 CPU controller and firmware is not being emulated
-   + not using logs for sine amplitude modulation in the OPS so not bit accurate
+   + not using logs for sine amplitude modulation in the OPS so unlikely to be bit accurate
    + 8 voices not 16

 ## How to build